aquaristar/backend-challenge/challenge.md

 <img width="940" alt="image" src="https://github.com/aquaristar/backend-challenge/assets/681512/a2e29d1d-ed62-41ee-8a01-a8666f90316c"># Michael's Result for AAK Testing Project

 Thank you for your checking my testing project in the Backend Developer position at AAK Tele-Science.
-This coding challenge is designed to assess your skills in developing a Django and Django Rest Framework (DRF) backend.
 Please follow the instructions below to install this project.

 ## Project Description